-We are currently reviewing our contract to provide British Sign Language Interpreting Services (BSL) and Deafblind Communicator Guide services to GP practices in Leeds.
+We have reviewed our contract to provide British Sign Language Interpreting Services (BSL) and Deafblind Communicator Guide services to GP practices in Leeds.

 Brief description of the project